School Committee - February 08, 2024

 I guess I want to understand what that universe looks like and what we're leaving on the table.

-Yeah, I'll find out if there were a couple beyond the science and social studies coordinators and the tech that was in last year and the PE that was in last year and the ELO was last year, if there were a couple more that didn't follow from last year to this year and why.
+Absolutely.
+Yeah.
+I'll find out if there were a couple beyond the science and social studies coordinators and the tech that was in last year and the PE that was in last year and the ELO was last year.
+If there were a couple more that didn't follow from last year to this year, why?

 Yep.